Himanshu Jangra: International career

-He was named in final squad of India U16 team which was to play in 2020 AFC U-16 Championship in Bahrain but was later cancelled due to Covid-19 Pandemic.
+He was named in final squad of India U16 team which was to play in 2020 AFC U-16 Championship in Bahrain but was later cancelled due to the COVID-19 pandemic.

-He was also part of India U20 team which won the 2022 SAFF U-20 Championship, where he scored three goals in five matches including a goal in 5-2 win against Bangladesh U20 in the Final.
+He was also part of India U20 team which won the 2022 SAFF U-20 Championship, Kumar was also chosen as a member for their 2023 AFC U-20 Asian Cup qualification squad. where he scored three goals in five matches including a goal in 5–2 win against Bangladesh U20 in the Final.

-Style of Play

-Jangra plays mainly as a withdrawal forward or left winger.
-His operating area is just outside the penalty area.
-His inside cuts from the left side of the field make him a threat to the opposition defense.
-He also possesses good dribbling skills and also he can also play as an attacking midfielder and can act as a pivot between the defense and the forward line.